 Jim Arnaud might be a decorated police officer, but he’s no hero and that’s understood.
 Thunder Road opens on his mother’s funeral, where he delivers a eulogy.
 It’s an equal parts hilarious, heartbreaking, and excruciating performance, in which he tries to honour his mother but can’t help himself from pointless digressions and emotional breakdowns, culminating in a dance set to Bruce Springsteen’s 1975 song “Thunder Road”, his mother’s favourite, except he can’t get the stereo to work and does the dancing and singing acapella until he’s asked to stop.

-“Thunder Road” and a song about leaving a bad situation without promise behind and starting anew, in a new place.
+“Thunder Road” is a song about leaving a bad situation without promise behind and starting anew, in a new place.
 Its very American redemptive theme and ideals fit both the film of the same name and Her Smell.
 After the funeral, Arnaud’s life starts falling apart.
 Uncontrollable emotional outbursts plus his tendency to say the wrong thing at the wrong time endanger his job, his relationship with his young daughter and the shared custody over her with his wife, who just divorced him.
 The twin trauma of his mother’s death and the divorce threatens to tear his life apart.

 Director, writer and star (playing Jim Arnaud) Jim Cummings wants his audience to feel both the emotional intensity and the ups and downs of Arnaud’s breakdowns, filming his long monologues in uninterrupted long takes that centre on his character without moving the camera much.
 In Her Smell, Alex Ross Perry also makes use of the long take to create intensity, but of a different kind.
 His loose, handheld camera follows Elisabeth Moss as rockstar Becky Something and the people caught in the whirlwind around her, in long, hazy sequences in which she subjects them to mostly verbal abuse, ‘creative’ impulses and weird shit from the two ‘religious gurus’ that follow her around.